Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 ### Overview
 Welcome to the Powered by Tasty Bytes - Zero to Snowflake Quickstart focused on Transformation!

+Within this Quickstart we will walk through a large set of Snowflake functionality covering key features like Zero Copy Cloning and Time-Travel to deliver on a Tasty Bytes business requirement.

 ### Prerequisites
 - Before beginning, please make sure you have completed the [**Introduction to Tasty Bytes Quickstart**](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/) which provides a walkthrough on setting up a trial account and deploying the Tasty Bytes Foundation required to complete this Quickstart.